-There have been women speakers in Sweden’s political history, the first of them in 1991, but women in the role are still referred to as the talman (Fru Talman or ‘Ms Speaker’ in direct address, and en kvinnlig talman or ‘a woman speaker’ if it’s necessary to emphasize the speaker’s gender).
+There have been women speakers in Sweden’s political history, the first of them in 1991, but women in the role are still referred to as the talman (Fru Talman or ‘Ms Speaker’ in direct address, and en kvinnlig talman or “a female speaker” if it’s necessary to emphasise the speaker’s gender).

 That wasn’t the case after 2018, with just one seat separating the two biggest blocs.
 As a result, Norlén had a key role to play in the ensuing negotiations, and that’s where the talmansrundor come into play.
 A talmansrunda is the stage of the political process when the speaker holds one-on-one talks with the different party leaders in order to work out the best way forward in forming a government.

-This increasingly fractured political landscape brings us to June 2021.
+This increasingly fractured political landscape then brought us to June 2021.
 After a vote of no confidence that united both the left and the right-wing against the government, Prime Minister Stefan Löfven resigned, triggering a new talmansrunda.
-It’s rare to see these talks outside an election, and Löfven is the first sitting PM to be toppled by a no-confidence motion, but the parliamentary speaker has promised that the talks will go more quickly this time around.
+It’s rare to see these talks outside an election, and Löfven was the first sitting PM to be toppled by a no-confidence motion.
+After a successful round of talks, however, he was reinstated as prime minister shortly thereafter.

 Talmannen kommer hålla en ny talmansrunda med partiledarna per telefon